-Inflation adjustments help our retired members' pensions keep pace with increases in the cost of living.
+Inflation adjustments help the pensions of retired members keep pace with increases in the cost of living.
 Providing future inflation adjustments is not guaranteed.
-Inflation adjustments are granted only when enough funds are available in the inflation adjustment account (IAA).
+Inflation adjustments are granted only when enough funds are available in the Inflation Adjustment Account (IAA).
+To date, the plan has fully funded inflation adjustments.

-Both active members and employers contribute to the IAA, and together with active members' contributions and investment returns, pay for inflation adjustments.
+Both active members and employers contribute to the IAA.
+Those contributions, along with investment returns, pay for inflation adjustments.